V Idioms

 vent one's spleen

-- get rid of one's angry feelings
+- to get rid of one's angry feelings

 I was able to vent my spleen at the manager of our apartment for the problems that she was causing.